mr-wildcard/react-relay-instagramish/README.md

 [![Joseph Savona - Relay: An Application Framework For React at react-europe 2015](presentation/joe_talk.png)](https://youtu.be/IrgHurBjQbg)

-This is a work in progress and I'm still trying to wrap head around GraphQL concept as this is pretty new to me.
+This is a work in progress and I'm still trying to wrap my head around GraphQL concept as this is pretty new to me.

 ## Stack:
 - React